bencheeorg/benchee/README.md

 Benchee does not:

-* Keep results of previous runs and compare them, if you want that have a look at [benchfella](https://github.com/alco/benchfella) or [bmark](https://github.com/joekain/bmark)
+* Keep results of previous runs and compare them (yet), if you want that have a look at [benchfella](https://github.com/alco/benchfella) or [bmark](https://github.com/joekain/bmark) until benchee gets that feature :)

 Benchee only has a small runtime dependency on `deep_merge` for merging configuration and is aimed at being the core benchmarking logic.
 Further functionality is provided through plugins that then pull in dependencies, such as HTML generation and CSV export.
 Check out the [available plugins](#plugins)!